-Citation with stable link: Philip A. Harland, 'Judean diasporas: Differing perspectives on violent clashes between Judeans and Greeks in Libya and Egypt under Trajan, ca. 115-117 CE (second-fourth centuries CE),' Last modified November 28, 2022, http://philipharland.com/Blog/?p=10828.
+Citation with stable link: Philip A. Harland, 'Judean diasporas: Differing perspectives on violent clashes between Judeans and Greeks in Libya and Egypt under Trajan, ca. 115-117 CE (second-fourth centuries CE),' Ethnic Relations and Migration in the Ancient World, last modified February 7, 2023, http://philipharland.com/Blog/?p=10828.

 Comments: The violent incidents that took place under the emperor Trajan in connection with diaspora Judeans beginning in Cyrene in Cyrenaica (Libya) in either 115 or 116 CE (and continuing until 117 CE) are mentioned in a variety of sources which also provide somewhat different perspectives on the events, mainly Greek, Roman, and Christian perspectives.
 Unfortunately we have no contemporary or near-contemporary Judean perceptions of the events.
 Instead we have contemporary references to the problems in papyri and in inscriptions and then literary descriptions by Roman historians and Christian authors, a sampling of which are presented below.